-The Society of Toxicology consists of members from more than 60 countries and is dedicated to enhancing the impact and relevance of toxicology around the globe.
+SOT is comprised of members from more than 60 countries and is dedicated to enhancing the impact and relevance of toxicology around the globe.
 SOT members from around the world are involved as leaders and participate in all activities of the Society.
-Because of the importance of supporting the discipline of toxicology everywhere, SOT has special programs for toxicologists in developing countries identified by SOT.
+Because of the importance of supporting the discipline of toxicology everywhere, SOT has special programs for toxicologists in developing countries identified by the Society .

 To further its responsibility as a global organization, SOT has established goals to: